 All flexible pavements require patching at some time during their service life.
-Surface patching should be performed to a standard commensurate with resource availability and the objective of retaining a smooth ride as long as possible.
-Since patching materials are one of the larger material costs a high quality patch is one of the most cost effective means of utilizing available resources.
+Surface patching should be performed to a standard that is appropriate to the resources available with the objective of retaining a smooth ride for as long as possible.